Nutrition and Lifestyle Tips for Pregnant Women

 Try rocking back and forth on the toilet when emptying your bladder.
-This helps move the pressure of the baby off the bladder so it can empty properly, this will help reduce how often you need to go.
+This helps move the pressure of the baby off the bladder so it can empty properly, reducing the frequency of toilet trips.

 Pelvic floor exercises performed throughout pregnancy results in more bladder control and can also help during labour.
 Keeping up with your pelvic floor exercises will also speed up your recovery post birth.

 The weight of pregnancy can have a serious impact on your bladder and the supporting muscles of the pelvic floor.
-As well as the baby’s growth, the fluctuating hormone levels of pregnancy also contribute to weight gain, so keep an eye on how baby and you are growing so there won’t be as many kilos to lose when he or she arrives.
+Fluctuating hormone levels of pregnancy, as well as the baby's growth, also contribute to weight gain, so keep an eye on how your baby and you are growing so there won’t be as many kilos to lose when he or she arrives.

 Certain foods and drinks can irritate bladders.
 Citrus fruits, tomatoes or hot spices may have this effect on you.
 Try keeping a bladder diary to see which ones may be affecting your bladder weakness.

 With a growing baby, constipation can become a common pregnancy condition.
 If you are straining your pelvic floor muscles to empty your bowels, this can have a very damaging effect and result in bladder weakness.
 Increasing the amount of fibre in your diet can reduce the likelihood of constipation.
 Fresh fruit and vegetables are an excellent source of dietary fibre, which is important for a healthy bowel.